-Certain aspects of your property can add extra costs to your landscaping project.
-For an accurate price estimate, consider these factors along with adding up the cost of each individual landscaping service you need.
+Certain aspects of your property can add extra costs to your landscaping estimate.
+For an accurate yard landscaping cost estimate, consider these factors, along with adding up the cost of each individual landscaping service you need.

 Especially for a new property you aren’t familiar with yet, it’s a good idea to test your soil (or have a professional test it) before you start planning your landscape.

 Your soil type will dictate what kind of plants are best for your yard, which will affect the overall cost of your project.
-You may also find out that your soil needs enhancements, which will be an added fee.
+You may also find out that your soil needs enhancements, which will be an added fee to your landscaping rates.